I have a deep interest in nature, gardening, and sustainability. The local arboretum is my universe of learning, and my garden is my lab!

 Roses That Require a Minimum of Care

-Compact in size, my Fairy Hedge rose is about 2 feet high and wide, my drift roses are about the same size.
+Compact in size, my Fairy Hedge rose is about two feet high and wide, and my drift roses are about the same size.
 The drift roses are usually a little wider than tall though.
 During the summer, simply cut off the dead parts that have already bloomed to encourage more blooms.
 During the fall, let the rose bush develop hips for the birds.
 For those who do not know what hips are, they are the rounded or sometimes oblong seed packets that develop after the rose has bloomed.
 They are beautiful and interesting in their own right.

-- Rambling Roses—These roses climb right up a trellis and surprisingly, many types are nearly thornless.
+These roses climb right up a trellis, and surprisingly, many types are nearly thornless.
 These roses also send shoots off in many directions, explaining their name and nature.
 Their colors include burgundy, deep red, white, yellow, pink, and light pink.
 A normal rambling rose will only bloom once during the growing season, but if you have an English rambling rose (which is a cross between the English and rambling roses) then you will have a repeat bloomer.
 They scramble up walls and trellises with a profusion of small blooms.
-I call these the rowdy roses, because they bloom and grow with such abandon.
+I call these the rowdy roses because they bloom and grow with such abandon.

 Their leaves have a wonderful textural quality of deep veining and crinkled petals.
 This variety of rose also falls under the shrub roses.
 Although it is considered a shrub rose, height can vary from four to six feet and is generally as wide as it is tall, with a rounded form.
 This rose doesn't require much except room to grow.
 With this in mind, these roses are not good for a small garden because of their suckering habit, which allows them to develop into large impassable shrubs.
 This is a very thorny rose.
 So when pruning, make sure to wear long leather garden gloves.

-- Bourbon Roses—These also fall under the wide category of old garden roses.
+These also fall under the wide category of old garden roses.
 They were developed by the French rosarians in the 1800s.
 This is an athletic rose.
-When I say this, I mean it has the endurance of an athlete and not much bothers it.
+When I say this, I mean it has the endurance of an athlete, and not much bothers it.
 It shrugs off pests and diseases with ease.
 And because it has been around since the 1800s, it has had the chance to build up an arsenal of defenses.
 This is important for any flower.
 Allow it to develop its defenses on its own without babying it.
 Bourbons are round or globe-shaped with many, many petals, and there are subcategories within the bourbons.

-- Gallica Roses—Although these roses are from the old rose category, they are so healthy and hardy that they also deserve a place under this category.
+Although these roses are from the old rose category, they are so healthy and hardy that they also deserve a place under this category.
 Please see information under the old rose category for their habit, history, and character.

 The Old Garden Roses

-Gallica Roses—These are the oldest known roses to date, but I have also placed them under the category of roses with minimal care requirements.
+These are the oldest known roses to date, but I have also placed them under the category of roses with minimal care requirements.
 These beautiful roses were grown by the Greeks and Romans and then later cultivated by the French in the 17th century.
 Their colors are mainly mauve, deep red, and purple.
 This is a small, bushy rose with many flowers on the shrub and many petals on the flowers.
 Dark green leaves adorn this low shrub.
 This is a handsome shrub in or out of bloom.

 Interesting fact: despite its French-sounding name, the noisette was created in America by crossing a musk rose with a china rose around 1811.
 This was done by John Champneys and was newly named Champneys' Pink Cluster.
 Then a worker who lived or worked on the estate with Mr. Champneys sent seeds of this rose to his brother in France.
 His name was Phillip Noisette, and he started experimenting with seedlings and came up with the familiar Noisette.
 The rest is history.
 An important consideration about this rose is that these are not winter hardy, except in the South.
 So, this is not a northern rose.
 They love the heat and are hardy in zones 7 through 10.

-Damask Roses—These roses are also ancient and date back to biblical times.
+These roses are also ancient and date back to biblical times.
 They are another excellent rose type, well known for their hardiness and disease resistance.
 These roses were originally found in the Eastern part of the Mediterranean world.
 As always, seeds travel with people, and when the crusaders went into Europe, they took their rose seeds with them.
 The Damask is a combination of rosa gallica and species rose.
 These roses like fertile soil and are very thorny.
-They have a relaxed growing habit and can grow to 7 feet tall.
+They have a relaxed growing habit and can grow to seven feet tall.

-Alba Roses—Tall and elegant, these roses are show-stoppers.
+Tall and elegant, these roses are show-stoppers.
 They have an upright habit and can be grown as a beautiful hedge.
-Usually they grow as wide as they are tall.
+Usually, they grow as wide as they are tall.
 They can grow up to 8 feet tall.
 They don't have a lot of prickles, so they are easy to handle.
 They are also very content in dappled shade.
 Their leaves are a blue-green-grey color and add to the overall soft appearance of the plant.

-© 2018 thoughtfulgirl2
+© 2018 Claudia Smaletz